laharikarumuru1506/Digit_Recognition/README.md

-# Digit_Recognition
+# Handwritten Digit Recognition Using OpenCV and Python
-Handwritten Digit Recognition Using OpenCV and Python Dataset used
+# Dataset used
 For this project I used the MNIST dataset.
 It is freely available on the Internet.

-Requirements
+# Requirements
-Python 3
+ 1.Python3
-Sklearn
+ 2.Sklearn
-OpenCV 3
+ 3.OpenCV3
-numpy
+ 4.numpy
-Jupyter-Notebook
+ 5.Jupyter-Notebook

-Training SVM model
+# Training SVM model
-SVM_Classifier.ipynb - This is a ipython notebook so you need jupyter-notebook installed to use this file.
+1.SVM_Classifier.ipynb - This is a ipython notebook so you need jupyter-notebook installed to use this file.
 Use this file if you want to retrain the model. digits_cls1.pkl - This is a saved SVM model file.
-Digit recognition using OpenCV dig_rec.ipynb - This is a ipython notebook for recognising handwritten digit in images using OpenCV .This file is using trained SVM model digits_cls1.pkl.
+2.Digit recognition using OpenCV dig_rec.ipynb - This is a ipython notebook for recognising handwritten digit in images using OpenCV .This file is using trained SVM model digits_cls1.pkl.

 Real time single digit recognition using OpenCV